personium/ansible/1-server_unit/README.md

 #### 1: Git clone Ansible

-* Using git client, clone the `ansible` repository. (https://github.com/personium/ansible) to your local environment.
+* Using git client, clone the `ansible` repository (https://github.com/personium/ansible) to your local environment.
 \* From now on, we describe this `1-server_unit` folder as `$ansible`.

 #### 2: Setup Ansible parameters